-New research shows that temporary jobs are a highlight of the London labour market.
+New research shows that temporary jobs are a highlight of the London job market.

 Markit’s ‘Report on Jobs: London’ revealed that billings for temporary staff rose in August, while the reduction in permanent placements was the least pronounced for three months, offering hope to individuals searching for London jobs.